beameio/beame-sdk/README.md

 At this point you can proceed with any of the following actions:

-* Run a server (aka *edge client*) with a publicly trusted x509 certificate.
+* Run a server (aka *edge client*) with a publicly trusted x509 certificate
 * Sign arbitrary data with any of your certificates
 * Check signatures of arbitrary data
-* Encrypt arbitrary data so that only a specified entity (someone that has a specific x509 certificate) can decrypt it.
+* Encrypt arbitrary data so that only a specified entity (someone that has a specific x509 certificate) can decrypt it
-* Decrypt arbitrary data that was encrypted to one of the entities you own (encrypted to one of your certificates).
+* Decrypt arbitrary data, that was sent to one of the entities you own (encrypted with one of your public keys)

 # Beame.io SDK